University campus in Montana

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Bachelor's Computer Engineering Degree Programs in Montana
+Best Bachelor's Computer Engineering programs

-Key Distinction: MSU's program distinguishes itself through research-backed coursework in signal processing and control systems, combined with extensive lab infrastructure and aerospace/industrial applications.
+Why it stands out.
+MSU's program distinguishes itself through research-backed coursework in signal processing and control systems, combined with extensive lab infrastructure and aerospace/industrial applications.

-Hakia Insight: Montana State's Montana Microfabrication Facility and David Dickensheets' optical instrument lab give computer engineering undergraduates hands-on access to hardware fabrication and medical device prototyping—capabilities most bachelor's programs relegate to graduate students.
+Hakia insight.
+Montana State's Montana Microfabrication Facility and David Dickensheets' optical instrument lab give computer engineering undergraduates hands-on access to hardware fabrication and medical device prototyping—capabilities most bachelor's programs relegate to graduate students.

 At the bachelor's level, montana State University's computer engineering program leverages the university's research infrastructure and engineering emphasis to deliver a curriculum strong in signal processing, power systems, and real-time computing applications.
 The program benefits from MSU's broader strength in electrical engineering and research facilities, enabling students to pursue advanced coursework in control systems, digital signal processing, and embedded hardware design.
 Faculty are active in research spanning robotics, aerospace applications, and industrial automation—areas where Montana State has earned regional recognition.
 Students gain substantial lab experience in both analog and digital circuit design, FPGA prototyping, and sensor systems through well-equipped engineering facilities shared across the department.
 The capstone design sequence is notably comprehensive, requiring students to conceive, build, and test complex systems that often attract interest from regional employers and showcase student innovation in poster competitions and design fairs.
 Career trajectories for graduates span aerospace, electronics manufacturing, control systems, and software-hardware integration roles, with strong placement across the Intermountain West and beyond.